AIML-projects-Aradhya/Multiple_Disease_Prediction---Streamlit/README.md

 ```bash
 pip install -r requirements.txt
 ```
-#### 4. Save the Py script in your machine
+#### 4. Save the script in your machine
-download the file in your folder.
+download the multiple-disease-pred.py file in your folder from the repo.
 #### 5. Run the script using commands.txt
 ```bash
 streamlit run \your\saved\py\script\path